shreyss99/shreyss99/README.md

 <br>

-- 🔭 I’m a graduate student pursuing MS in Information Management at the University of Illinois at Urbana Champaign
+- I’m a graduate student from the University of Illinois at Urbana Champaign
+- I’m developing a code collaboration system for developers to sync their code and interact with others improving efficieny using React.js and WebSockets
-- 🔭 I’m working on developing a recommender system for Fashion Apparel 👚 using Computer Vision models
+- 🔭 I made a recommender system for displaying 5 similar Fashion Apparel 👚 using Computer Vision models
-- 🌱 I’m currently learning about Text Mining (NLP), Data Mining and Information Consulting
+- 🌱 I’m currently learning about Frontend, Backend and Automation Testing
-- 💬 Ask me about Data Analytics, Coding, Projects, General Discussion, Movies, Cooking
+- 💬 Ask me about Software Development, Data Analytics, Coding, Projects, General Discussion, Movies, Cooking
 - ⚡ Fun fact: I am passionate about teaching and like playing badminton 🏸 and ice-skating ⛸️.
 I am an avid foodie and enjoy cooking 👨‍🍳

 <br>